hashicorp/design-system/website/docs/components/accordion/partials/accessibility/accessibility.md

 ![Keyboard accordion navigation example](/assets/components/accordion/accordion-focus-to-content.png =800x*)

-When `containsInteractive`, the focus will first move to the toggle button, then to the nested interactive elements on the toggle.
+When `containsInteractive`, the focus will first move to the toggle button, then to the nested interactive elements in the toggle area.

 ![Keyboard accordion navigation example](/assets/components/accordion/contains-interactive-focus.png =800x*)